PARK DAY - SATURDAY, APRIL 25 @ 9 AM-1 PM

 All are welcome to attend Ms. Bierle’s presentation.
 The program is free.

-Following Ms. Bierle’s presentation will be a brief recess during which time attendees can purchase Glorious Courage and enjoy refreshments.
+Following the presentation will be a brief recess during which time attendees can purchase Ms. Bierle’s recently published book, Glorious Courage: John Pelham in the Civil War, and enjoy refreshments.
 The WBA Annual Membership Meeting will commence after the break.

 all are welcome to attend the meeting, but only members can vote on business matters.